sdmp/sdmp.github.io/schema/session_key/index.md

 The SDMP uses the [Diffie-Helman][w_diffiehelman] key exchange as the way to establish session keys for [forward secrecy][w_forward] of network traffic.

+TODO

+this needs to be changed so the diffie-helman key properties are inside a JWS or whatever that gets hashed independent of the public/private keys

+that way on the network connection, it can just send a signature of the hash of the properties, instead of sending the signed object all over again

+when you update this, be sure to update `/network` as well

 ---

 ## Diffie-Helman Key Exchange